 What?

-A nation-wide STEM competition for schools to design, build and race model solar powered cars and boats.
+A nation-wide STEM competition for school-aged students to learn about, design, build and race their own model solar powered cars and boats against their peers.

 When and Where?